TLW's Chemistscope™ (Chemist Historyscope)

 © Copyright by T.L.
 Winslow.
 All Rights Reserved.

-Westerners are not only known as history ignoramuses, but double dumbass history ignoramuses when it comes to chemist history.
+Westerners are not only known as history ignoramuses, but double dumbass history ignoramuses when it comes to chemistry history and chemist history.
 Since I'm the one-and-only Historyscoper (tm), let me quickly bring you up to speed before you dive into my Master Historyscope.

 In this historyscope we will skip the discovery of chemical elements and drugs and Nobel Prize awards and concentrate on discovery of chemical methods and compounds.